Sylvestris Land Management Logo

 Sylvestris acted on behalf of Ardtornish in brokering the terms of the natural capital and research partnership.

-The project combines in-river and riparian restoration, with wider land management changes over the Aline’s 1,263ha catchment to improve the health and climate resilience of the river, its tributaries and the loch.
+This ambitious Nature Restoration Funded project combines in-river and riparian restoration, with wider land management changes over the Aline’s 1,263ha catchment to improve the health and climate resilience of the river, its tributaries and the loch.

-Sylvestris are project managers and grant writers for this £800k project which also facilitates the expansion of CAOLAS’ work reintroducing native oysters to Loch Aline.
+Sylvestris are project managers and grant writers for this £800k project, which also facilitates the expansion of CAOLAS’ work reintroducing native oysters to Loch Aline.

-The project runs to March 2026.
+The three-year project ran to March 2026.

 Restoring the River South Esk, NRF Transforming Nature Fund: